 - A tangible showcase of your commitment to the environment

-- Significant reduction in carbon emissions
+- Significant reduction in carbon emissions, helping to lower your carbon footprint.

-- Bolstering the local economy and championing job opportunities
+- Bolstering the local economy and championing job opportunities in the Energy Industries.

 - Potential surge in property value due to solar integration